Brett55/BombDefuseOddsMaker/README.md

 ----------
 Requirements: Docker and Docker-Compose

-You can setup on both here: `https://docs.docker.com/compose/install/`
+You can get setup on both here: `https://docs.docker.com/compose/install/`

 Step 1